 In 2011, respondents reported attrition rising, to a mean of 21% and median of 15%.
-Since then, the mean has steadied around 20%.
+After that, the mean steadied at around 20%.

-However, 2021 has seen a rise in attrition to 23% which may be related to the unwinding of the furlough scheme and the record number of job vacancies UK-wide offering alternative employment.
+However, 2021 and 2022 have seen a rise in mean attrition to 24% which may be related to the unwinding of the furlough scheme and the record number of job vacancies UK-wide offering alternative employment.
+The cost of living crisis may well drive more agents to seek alternative employment in 2023 and beyond, putting further pressure on attrition rates, although unemployment rates are forecast to rise in this time.

-Figure 208: Historical mean UK agent attrition (2003-2021)
+Figure 208: Historical mean UK agent attrition (2003-2022)

-There is a very wide spread of attrition rates across the industry, with 22% of respondents having to deal with attrition rates of over 30%, compared to only 16% in 2020.
+There is a very wide spread of attrition rates across the industry, with 28% of respondents now having to deal with attrition rates of over 30%, compared to only 16% in 2020.

-15% of contact centres report exceptionally low levels of attrition, at less than 5%.
+Only 9% of contact centres report exceptionally low levels of attrition, at less than 5%.

-Figure 209: Agent attrition rate ranges
+Figure 209: Agent attrition rate ranges (2021 & 2022)